ichaturvedi/semi-definite-audio-matching/README.md

 Preprocessing
 ---
--The training audios are in the form of wav files (see sample_audio folder).
+- The training audios are in the form of wav files (see sample_audio folder).
--The training labels must be in the form of 'Speaker ID, Emotion' (see sample_labels.txt)
+- The training labels must be in the form of 'Speaker ID, Emotion' (see sample_labels.txt)

 Augmentations
 ---